basiljs/basiljs.github.io/reference/math/Vector.dot.md

 ---
 layout: entry
 title: Vector.dot
-codetitle: 'b.Vector.dot(v1, v2)'
+codetitle: 'Vector.dot(v, [y], [z])'
-description: "Static function.
-Calculates the dot product of two vectors.\nIs meant to be called \"static\" i.e. Vector.dot(v1, v2);"
+description: 'Calculates the dot product from this vector to another as x, y, and z components or full vector.'
 category: Math
 subcategory: Vector
 returns: